-Poor U.S. data, Apple warning spook global markets
+Markets wager on Fed rate cut as slowdown fears swell

 “Now...a closely-watched indicator is flashing yellow, putting ourselves, and likely the U.S. Federal Reserve, on higher alert.”

-The Fed had raised rates a total six times through 2017 and 2018 to 2.00-2.25 percent as the U.S. economy galloped ahead, the jobless rate dived and inflation showed signs of picking up.

-Investors had initially expected the policy tightening to continue through this year but the ongoing trade war and recent disappointing corporate earnings have put those expectations to rest.
+Investors had expected the Fed to stay on its tightening path after three hikes last year, but the ongoing trade war and recent disappointing corporate earnings have put those expectations to rest.

-The interest rates futures market also reacted sharply on Thursday with the December Fed funds contract <0#FF:> surging 18 ticks to 97.77, implying a cash rate of just 2.23 percent.
-A couple of months ago, it was pricing in a rate of 3 percent.
+The December Fed funds contract <0#FF:> imply a cash rate of 2.23 percent, below the current 2.25-2.50 percent and expectations of 3 percent just a couple of months ago.
 FEDWATCH

+“Markets have sharply re-priced the outlook for the Fed...with a rate cut 50 percent priced by December 2019 and fully priced by April 2020,” said Tapas Strickland, markets strategist for National Australia Bank.

-“Whether this pessimism continues for the rest of 2019 will largely depend on whether there is a near-term resolution to the trade war,” said Tapas Strickland, markets strategist for National Australia Bank.
+“Whether this pessimism continues for the rest of 2019 will largely depend on whether there is a near-term resolution to the trade war,” Strickland added.

-“Some sort of truce should be more likely given recent market developments – data including the ISM suggests both China and the US will slow in 2019, effectively giving (the United States and China) little choice but to seek a truce.”

 Concerns about a U.S. recession whacked Wall Street overnight, with the Dow .DJI skidding 2.8 percent, the S&P 500 .SPX down 2.5 percent and Nasdaq .IXIC losing more than 3 percent.